How to improve your free-to-paid rate by 134% with Hubspot enrichment

 At Datagma, we know how to enrich data.

-Here’s a step-by-step description of the different actions we’ve implemented.
+Here’s a step-by-step description of the different actions we’ve implemented to do Hubspot enrichment and use all new data in our whole stack.

 It allows us to increase our free-to-paid conversion rate by 134% over the last two months, and which will allow any PLG company to improve its conversion thanks to data.